 - They’ll provide you with multiple, no-obligation quotes.
 These are binding quotes, so you don’t have to worry about the price changing unless you change your shipment details.

-- If you book your move with one of Shyft’s moving companies, you’ll be assigned a Move Manager to help coordinate all aspects of your household goods move.
+- If you purchase a full-service move, you'll be assigned a Move Manager to help coordinate all aspects of your household goods move.

 Check with the moving or truck rental company you use, but in general, you won’t be able to transport hazardous materials or perishables.
 We also recommend that you always keep your sentimental and high-value items with you.